oracle/graal/docs/reference-manual/native-image/PGO-FAQ.md

 Let's consider some of the possible code changes and how they affect the program:

-- If you add additional methods to your codebase, that will reduce the profile coverage.
+- If you add additional methods to your codebase, that will reduce the profile applicability.
   An optimized-image build will not be able to associate profile information to these methods, so they may be suboptimally compiled.
-- If you remove existing methods from the codebase will reduce the profile's applicability.
+- If you remove existing methods from the codebase will reduce the profile's relevance.
   Some profile entries will not be used.
 - Method renaming will do both -- from the perspective of PGO, a renamed method is a different method.